connxio/docs/docs/integrations/transformation/data-collection.md

 ### Traffic

 Data collection is performed *every time* an integration pipeline fires.
 This can generate a large amount of traffic.
 Be sure to test you endpoints and resources for the expected amount of traffic.
-Since CX processes transformations in parallel thousands upon thousands of requests can be fired at the same time at peak load.
-CX uses a staggering algorithm to stop endpoints from crashing under heavy load, but this is no guarantee that the integration will perform as expected.
+Since Connxio processes transformations in parallel thousands upon thousands of requests can be fired at the same time at peak load.
+Connxio uses a staggering algorithm to stop endpoints from crashing under heavy load, but this is no guarantee that the integration will perform as expected.

 >Ensure that your endpoint or resource can handle the load

 ## Extending Logging

-CX will add an `InterchangeId` header to the intake request to facilitate for continued transactional logging on the sender side if applicable.
+Connxio will add an `InterchangeId` header to the intake request to facilitate for continued transactional logging on the sender side if applicable.

 ### Availability